pulumi/docs/content/tutorials/drift-detection-and-remediation/index.md

 git push -u origin main
 ```

-## Configure Drift Detection
+## Configure drift detection

-Now you will return to your browser to set your deployment configuration source control settings.
+Now return to your browser to set your deployment configuration source control settings.
 Navigate to your stack `Settings` and `Deploy` tab.
 Next, configure the required Deployment settings, including your source control.

-1. Add your GitHub organization/repository and the branch you created.
+1. Choose your GitHub organization/repository and the branch you created.

 2. Add your Secret environment variables, including `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.